SenaGust/javascript_training/README.md

   Create two functions that return 'Hello ' concatenated with the return of the getName() function.

   One of them should use the then syntax and the other one the async/await syntax.

+Exercise 9

+  Use the Breaking Bad API and write a function that returns the number of characters that existe on this TV show.

+Exercise 10

+  Use the Breaking Bad API to return all of the name of the characters, sorted alphabetically.

+Exercise 11

+  Use the  Breaking Bad API and return the name of the episodes grouped by the first letter.
+Ignore the letter that have no episodes.
+For instance, given the episode names:

+  "Something", "Something 2", "Especial delivery"

+  the expect return would be

+  {
+    "E": 1,
+    "S": 2
+  }

+Exercise 12

+  Repeate the exercises 9, 10 and 11 but this time using the `lodash` library.